Therapy Services (for Adults 18+)

 How does therapy work?

-Our sessions will start by getting to know each other and talking about your background.
-I’ll ask you to share your goals for therapy, and we’ll create a plan for these goals, which we can review and adjust over time.
 We can schedule weekly or biweekly sessions, either over video call or in my Melbourne office.
 When you feel ready to end therapy, we will create a plan for how you can maintain and continue building on your progress in the future.

 What can I gain from therapy?